Wouldn’t it be better if you knew what your buyer wanted even before they did?

 David Meerman Scott

 Author of The New Rules of Marketing & PR

-Why is Buyer Persona Insight Valuable
+Why is Buyer Persona Clarity Valuable?

-As a modern brand, you are facing prospective customers who enter your sales funnel from a number of entry points.
+As a modern brand, you are facing prospective clients who enter your sales funnel from a number of entry points.
 More challenging is the fact that this new prospect has likely conducted their own research before reaching out to you.

 What makes the buyer persona insight so valuable is the ability to consistently deliver timely information.
 If you understand the process that a visitor goes through prior to purchase, you can organize your educational material in such a way that the user can always find the right information at the right time.
 This concept is a simple one, but is often overlooked.

 Additionally, this insight is used to attract leads that are already in a purchasing process.
-Attracting leads is great, but if they are not already in some sort of process that you can describe, they may never become a customer.
+Attracting leads is great, but if they are not already in some sort of process that you can describe, they may never become a client.
 They were never likely to convert and ultimately skew your numbers out of your favor.

-Finally, understanding your ideal buyer converts existing leads into customers.
+Finally, understanding your ideal buyer converts existing leads into clients.
 This has the most influence on your business and revenue.
 Without knowing the intimate details discovered in steps one and two, you are unlikely to efficiently generate and convert quality leads.